badgateway/oauth2-client/.github/CONTRIBUTING.md

 This may change in the future, but right now OpenID is not a goal.

 However, I am open to small additions / new parameters to this library from the OpenID suite of standards.
-For example, this library supports the `response_mode` parameter.
+For example, this library supports the `response_mode` parameter and will return the `id_token` if it's in the response.